M114 155 mm howitzer: Early development

+Before and during World War II

+In 1939 the development began anew, by spring 1941 the first specimen was ready to be test-fired and immediately after passing them it was standardized on 15 May 1941 as Howitzer M1 on the Carriage M1.
+The howitzer itself differed from the older model by a lengthened barrel of 20 calibers and a new breech mechanism.
+Uniquely it was the sole 'slow-cone' interrupted screw mechanism to enter US service after 1920.

-The carriage was also used by the 4.5 inch Gun M-1.
+The carriage was also used by the 4.5-inch gun M1.
 It went through a number of minor changes over time.
 The original Warner electric brakes were replaced by Westinghouse air brakes on the M1A1.
 Both the M1 and M1A1 carriages used a mid-axle firing pedestal that was extended by a ratchet mechanism.
 The M1A2 replaced the ratchet with a screw-jack system and also modified the traveling lock.
-The M1A1E1 carriage was intended for use in jungle and muddy terrain and replaced the wheels of the M1A1 with a free-wheeling tracked suspension, but the project was terminated after V-J day without having reached production.
+The M1A1E1 carriage was intended for use in jungle and muddy terrain and replaced the wheels of the M1A1 with a free-wheeling tracked suspension, but the project was terminated after V-J Day without having reached production.
 The T-9 and T-10 carriages were projects using low-grade steel alloys that were canceled when no longer needed.
 The T-16 was a light-weight carriage using high-grade steel that was estimated to save some 1200 lb; work began in July 1945 and continued after the war, although nothing seems to have come from it.

+Post World War II

+After World War II, the production of M1 howitzers continued to 1953.
+Additionally it was redesignated as the Howitzer, Medium, Towed: 155 mm, M114, with the complete system composed of the cannon (M1), carriage (M1A1), and recoil system (M6, M6A1, M6B1 or M6B2).

-A mid-1960s variant was the 155mm XM123 & M123A1 auxiliary-propelled howitzers.
+A mid-1960s carriage variant was the 155mm XM123 & M123A1 auxiliary-propelled howitzers.
 The XM123 was produced by American Machine and Foundry and outfitted with two 20 horsepower air-cooled engines produced by Consolidated Diesel Corporation, driver's seat, steering wheel, and guide wheel on the left trail, allowing it to be more rapidly emplaced when detached from the prime mover, while the XM123A1 provided a single 20 horsepower motor with electric steering.
 The extra weight on the left trail displaced the howitzer after each round was fired, requiring it to be realigned, and the project was abandoned.
-The concept was copied from the Soviet 85mm SD-44 auxiliary-propelled antitank gun developed in 1954 and used by airborne forces.
+The concept was copied from the Soviet 85mm SD-44 auxiliary-propelled anti-tank gun developed in 1954 and used by airborne forces (VDV).